thebjorn/svelte-and-ably/README.md

 </script>
 ```

-We're going to expand out our `$effect` call to initilise the `Ably JavaScript SDK`, and return an instance of a `channel`.
-We're going to save this `channel instance` to a variable called `channel` as we'll need it later.
+We're going to expand out our `onMount` call to initilise the `Ably JavaScript SDK`, and set the state variable `channel` as we'll need it later.

 ```html
 <script>